ryanfb/etc/_posts/2014-10-22-drone_photogrammetry_workflow.md

 [^1]: Complete software installation is out of the scope of this guide, but if you're on a Mac I would suggest using [Homebrew](http://brew.sh/) to install `youtube-dl` and `ffmpeg`.
 Because VisualSFM is distributed as a binary it can be a hassle to successfully install and use as well.
 On a Mac, I've had success with [this VisualSFM installer script](https://github.com/luckybulldozer/VisualSFM_OS_X_Mavericks_Installer).

 [^2]: Sometimes, `youtube-dl` won't default to the very highest video quality available on certain videos due to YouTube eccentricities.
-If there's a high quality version on the page but you automatically get something lower resolution, check available formats with `youtube-dl -F url`, then download with e.g. `youtube-dl -f 136 url`.
+If there's a high quality version on the page but you automatically get something lower resolution, check available formats with `youtube-dl -F 'url'`, then download with e.g. `youtube-dl -f 136 'url'`.
 Sometimes this is a video-only stream (which is probably why `youtube-dl` doesn't automatically select it), but since we're doing photogrammetry we don't care about the audio track.

 [^3]: If the default value for `Select Faces with edges longer than…` selects too few (or too many) faces for your particular model, just check the preview box and interactively change the value until it looks like it's just selecting erroneous faces.